tcartwright/tcdbtools/docs/Invoke-DBDeployAgentJob.md

         The server variables are a nested HashTable, where the key of the top level HashTable is the server name, and the  keys for the nested HashTable are the variable keys.
+If you need to use a custom port, then you can comma delimit the server name and port.
+Like so:

+        server3,2866

         NOTE: A variable must be supplied for all $(tokens) in the script.
 On the flip side, a variable can be used that does not have an associated